Saghia/To-Do-App/README.md

-# BETTER CREATE REACT APP THAN CREATE REACT APP
+# TO-DO APP CHALLENGE 24H
-in this project we can see easily how components and props work! enjoy and leave a star!
+if you like it leave a star!